Immediate and secure debt collection during a phone conversation

 The service and solution was introduced into UPC Hungary’s debt-collecting process in May 2016, after it had been initially promoted to customers via an email, SMS, and webpage communication.
 UPC operators were subsequently asked to mention this payment option to customers when reminding them of due payments.
 The result was that 18% of customers paid their debts immediately during the same phone conversation with the operator.

 Seeing the benefits of this solution, UPC Hungary decided to highlight it further within its customer network.
 By October 2016 it was giving customers only two payment options when reminding them of their overdue payments: immediate bank card payment during the phone conversation, or online payment via their web page.
 After this change in communication strategy, and with operators becoming increasingly confident in the benefits of VCC Live Pay, the number of payments made over the phone grew from 18% to 32%.
 By March 2017, the growing trust and popularity of VCC Live Pay had resulted in 43% of payments being handled over the phone.

 As many customers now pay their debts immediately during phone calls with UPC, the number of customers that need to be called back repeatedly has significantly decreased.
 This has brought a considerable improvement in the Promise Kept Rate KPI and UPC agents’ workload.
-Furthermore, an increasingly number of consumers have become aware of the convenience this service brings.
-As such, many customers now actually call UPC Hungary’s contact centre to settle accounts before they fall into debt.
+Furthermore, an increasing number of consumers have become aware of the convenience this service brings.
+As such, many customers now actually call UPC Hungary’s contact center to settle accounts before they fall into debt.